Serving and ex-Met officers guilty of sending grossly offensive messages

 Constables William Neville, 34, and Jonathon Cobban, 35, and former Pc Joel Borders, 45, were members of the chat called “Bottle and Stoppers” along with Wayne Couzens.

-Neville was cleared of sending grossly offensive messages but his two colleagues were convicted on Wednesday following a trial at Westminster Magistrates’ Court in July.
+Neville was cleared of sending grossly offensive messages but his two colleagues were found guilty on Wednesday following a trial at Westminster Magistrates’ Court in July.

 Borders and Cobban shared what was claimed to be “banter” about tasering children and people with disabilities on April 5, 2019.